 In this course, you've learned how to draw a simple image from a photograph using measuring techniques, used graphite to represent a range of light and dark values, and learned how to create textures.
 I hope you've enjoyed the course!

 Diane Julia Flick majored in art during college and went on to graduate school, receiving her M.A. in Humanities with a creative study emphasis in 2001.
-She has making art her whole life and teaching art to children and adults since 2005.
+She has been making art her whole life and teaching art to children and adults since 2005.
 She loves to share this joy with folks who are interested in the same.

 In her spare time, she enjoys being with her family and friends, playing her ukulele, dancing, and wearing wigs while talking about herself in the third person.
 Though truth be told, she hasn’t actually tried that last bit about the third person self-talk yet.
 She conceived of it upon writing this and is now anxious to give it a go.